Stock FAQs: IPOs

 Eligibility for participation in traditional IPOs led by Kohlberg Kravis Roberts & Co.
 (KKR) is reserved for brokerage customers with a minimum of $100,000 in certain assets at Fidelity.
 Other providers of traditional IPOs, and other equity public offerings made through Fidelity may be reserved for brokerage customers with a minimum of $100,000 or $500,000 in certain assets at Fidelity.
 Members of Premium Services are also eligible.

-Regulations governing IPOs state that new issues are not marginable for at least 30 days following pricing.
-Therefore, IPO shares must be paid for using cash or cash available to borrow.
+Regulations governing IPOs do not allow Fidelity to extend credit on new issue (IPO) securities and therefore these securities are not marginable for at least 30 days following pricing.
+IPO shares must be paid for using cash or cash available to borrow based upon the value of your other holdings.

 Once pricing and allocation have been completed, you will be able to determine how much cash or cash available is needed to settle the purchase of the new offering.
-Settlement on a new issue varies by the issuer, but is typically the trade date plus two business days.
+Settlement on a new issue equity security is typically the trade date plus two business days.

-Fidelity eligibility rules require $2,000 in any account from which an IPO bid is entered.
+Fidelity eligibility rules require $2,000 in any brokerage account from submitting an indication of interest.

-You can receive automated pricing notification via email, text message, or Fidelity Mobile® after signing up for free Fidelity Alerts. lock_green
+You can receive automated pricing notification via email or ATP alerts after signing up for IPO notifications on Fidelity AlertsLog In Required.

-Customers can view the status of allocations to their individual accounts on Fidelity.com or by using the Fidelity Automated Services Telephone (FAST®) as soon as shares are allocated, typically the morning following pricing.
+Customers can view the status of allocations to their individual brokerage accounts on Fidelity.com allocated on the morning following pricing, typically after 9:15 AM ET.

 As with any investment, you are free to sell the securities obtained during an IPO whenever you determine it is appropriate for you.
 However, if you sell within the first 15 calendar days from the start of trading in the secondary market, it will affect your ability to participate in new issue equity public offerings through Fidelity for a defined period of time.